Kislaya1/ExtentReport/README.md

 Anyone can use this demo-project as it will be helpful for a quick-start.

 ## <span style="font-family: Calibri; font-size: 2.8em;"> Project Overview </span>
-Below are the key points in my project : -
+Below are the key points in my project : - <br>
 **a) Klov Integration :**
     Klov is a part of Extent Reports and is generally used to view all the old builds which were executed earlier.